 Consumer Attorneys Mentor Program

-You must be a current member of Consumer Attorneys Association of Los Angeles to be eligible for participation in the Mentor Program.
-Once we receive your enrollment form, you will be assigned a Mentor or Mentee and will be notified via mail with his/her contact information.
+You must maintain active membership status in CAALA for participation in the Mentor Program.
+Once we receive your ENROLLMENT FORM, you will be assigned a Mentor or Mentee and will receive an introduction email from CAALA.
 Please be as detailed as possible on the enrollment form with your preferences and practice concentrations.

 Consider an initial face-to-face meeting: Although phone introductions are quick and convenient, a face-to-face meeting is more likely to personalize the relationship.